* means state champion.

 epd-spec.zip Extended Position Description Specifications

-pgnrd152.zip PGN Reader for Windows
+PGN Reader for Windows

 pgnstd.zip PGN Notation Standard 1994.03.12